Air Law and Regulation

 The standards are established globally within the UN international aviation organisation ICAO (International Civil Aviation Organisation).

-In Europe it is the EU agency EASA (European Aviation Safety Agency) that are responsible for the work with harmonising the flight safety rules and standards.
+In Europe it is the EU agency EASA (European Aviation Safety Agency) that is responsible for harmonising the flight safety rules and standards.

 Furthermore the European organisation EUROCONTROL is preparing harmonised standards for the use of the European airspace, and also these joint standards are continuously being incorporated in the Danish regulations.